Auto resize the columns on qview's Advanced Tracking Tool

 Closed qview, opened images and tracking and none of the new columns I added were there.

-#13 Updated by Lynn Weller 16 days ago
+#13 Updated by Lynn Weller over 1 year ago

 - Status changed from Resolved to Feedback